The Legendary Pilot Murex

 This was no ordinary pen.

-This is the ultimate modern fountain pen.
-You can carry it everywhere, travel with it, sit on it, toss it in your bag, knock it around, and it never fails you.
-This is the pen you'll want to grab as you go out the door.
-And this is the pen most likely to grab everyone's attention when you whip it out to jot a note.
+This was the ultimate modern fountain pen.
+You could carry it everywhere, travel with it, sit on it, toss it in your bag, knock it around, and it would never fail you.
+This was the pen you'd want to grab as you went out the door.
+And this was the pen most likely to grab everyone's attention when you whipped it out to jot a note.

-This is the Pilot Murex, the famous stainless steel pen with the integral nib produced by Pilot during the 70's and early 80's.
+This was the Pilot Murex, the famous stainless steel pen with the integral nib produced by Pilot during the 70's and early 80's.
 It is pronounced in Japanese, "MYU-REX".

 The first two short models were actually named "MYU" by Pilot.
 The later models full size models were called Murex.
 These were two distinct pen lines, although related.
 While western pen collectors lump both of these together under the Murex banner, most Japanese collectors do just the opposite and refer to both groups as "MYU" pens, short MYUs and long MYUs.

 Pilot MYUs and Murexes were only sold here in Japan, intended for the Japanese market, which explains why they are so highly valued in the west.
-Even in Japan they are nearly impossible to find since Pilot no longer makes them.
+Even in Japan they are impossible to find since Pilot no longer makes them.
 But they are such tough pens, the ones that do turn up are usually still in great condition.
 These are workhorse pens.

 Seeing their popularity today, it's an amazing fact that Pilot stopped making these pens so long ago.
 I asked Pilot pen craftsman Mr. Hirosawa if they ever considered making these pens again.
 He acknowledged their popularity right now but smiled and shook his head "no" at the suggestion.

 Note added later: Pilot did finally produce a new limited edition MYU in 2008 called the M90.
-Apparently the big wigs noticed the renewed popularity of this pen (sparked by somebody's online article perhaps?).
+Apparently the big wigs noticed the renewed popularity of this pen (sparked by somebody's web article perhaps?).